-Despite disclaimers to the contrary that I made on these pages (in multiple places) those who reject sex as a right in marriage claim that any belief in such a thing, and especially acting on such a belief – not by physically forcing one’s wife, but by confronting her behavior based on Scriptural principles (Steps 1 to 3), is essentially coercion and thus rape.
+Despite disclaimers to the contrary that I made on these pages (in multiple places) those who reject sex as a right in marriage claim that any belief in such a thing, and especially acting on such a belief by confronting her behavior based on Scriptural principles (Steps 1 to 3), is essentially rape.

 From a Christian and even philosophical standpoint there different positions on this issue.
 I received many comments from Christians who agreed on steps 1 to 3 but did not agree with steps 4 to 8.
 Some Christians and non-Christians commented that they believe a husband in such a scenario should just jump to step 8.